-The plaintiffs are the surviving widower and children of Connie Booth, who died from cancer in 2003.
-Before her death, Connie Booth was one of hundreds of plaintiffs who filed individual suits against Robert Courtney (a Missouri pharmacist who admitted to diluting chemotherapy drugs) and against Eli Lilly and Co. and Bristol-Myers Squibb Co.
+The plaintiffs are the surviving widow and children of William Schmitz.
+Before his death, William Schmitz was one of hundreds of plaintiffs who filed individual suits against Robert Courtney (a Missouri pharmacist who admitted to diluting chemotherapy drugs) and against Eli Lilly and Co. and Bristol-Myers Squibb Co.
 (BMS) (the drug manufacturers).
-Connie Booth, who used the diluted drugs, and approximately 80 of the other plaintiffs were represented by attorney Grant Davis, the present defendant.
-Connie Booth settled her drug dilution case1 against those defendants in late 2002, as did most if not all of the other plaintiffs, via a global settlement, in which she signed a Settlement and Release Agreement.
+William Schmitz, who used the diluted drugs, and approximately 80 of the other plaintiffs were represented by attorney Grant Davis, the present defendant.
+William Schmitz settled his drug dilution case against those defendants in late 2002, as did most if not all of the other plaintiffs, via a global settlement, in which he signed a Settlement and Release Agreement.
 Plaintiffs now allege legal malpractice by Grant Davis related to that settlement.

-1The court will refer to the underlying case which was resolved by the settlement agreement as the "drug dilution" case, for ease of reference.
+&lt;sup>1The court will refer to the underlying case which was resolved by the settlement agreement as the "drug dilution" case, for ease of reference.

 Among the other settling plaintiffs represented by Grant Davis was a family named Tilzer.
 After settling, they brought a legal malpractice case against Grant Davis, his law firm, and others.
 That case, Tilzer v.
-Davis, Bethune & Jones, LLC. et al, is relevant to this case because it supplies background about the global settlement that the parties have not provided,2 and because the Kansas Supreme Court's decision in the Tilzer case is alleged to have triggered the running of the statute of limitations in this case.
+Davis, Bethune & Jones, LLC. et al, is relevant to this case because it supplies background about the global settlement that the parties have not provided, and because the Kansas Supreme Court's decision in the Tilzer case is alleged to have triggered the running of the statute of limitations in this case.
 Accordingly, the court finds it necessary and helpful to discuss some of the Tilzer case.